-Form 1042, Annual Withholding Tax Return for U.S. Source Income of Foreign Persons, and Form 1042-S,

-Foreign Person's U.S. Source Income Subject to Withholding, are used to report and send withheld tax on payments or distributions made to nonresident alien individuals, foreign partnerships, or foreign corporations.
+Form 1042, Annual Withholding Tax Return for U.S. Source Income of Foreign Persons, and Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding, are used to report and send withheld tax on payments or distributions made to nonresident alien individuals, foreign partnerships, or foreign corporations.

 Also, see sections 1441 and 1442, and Pub.
 515, Withholding of Tax on Nonresident Aliens and Foreign Corporations.

-Form 3520, Annual Return To Report Transactions with Foreign Trusts and Receipt of Certain Foreign Gifts, is required if the REIT received a distribution from a foreign trust; or was a grantor of, or transferor to, a foreign trust that existed during the tax year.
+Form 3520, Annual Return To Report Transactions With Foreign Trusts and Receipt of Certain Foreign Gifts, is required if the REIT received a distribution from a foreign trust; or, if the REIT was a grantor of, transferor of, or transferor to, a foreign trust that existed during the tax year.
+(See Question 5 of Schedule N (Form 1120)).

 Form 5471, Information Return of U.S. Persons With Respect to Certain Foreign Corporations, is required if the REIT controls a foreign corporation; acquires, disposes of, or owns 10% or more in value or vote of the outstanding stock of a foreign corporation; or had control of a foreign corporation for an uninterrupted period of at least 30 days during the annual accounting period of the foreign corporation.
+(See Question 4 of Schedule N (Form 1120)).

-Form 5472, Information Return of a 25% Foreign-Owned U.S. Corporation or a Foreign Corporation Engaged in a U.S. Trade or Business, is filed if the REIT is 25% or more foreign-owned.
+Form 5472, Information Return of a 25% Foreign-Owned U.S. Corporation or a Foreign Corporation Engaged in a U.S. Trade or Business.
+This form is filed if the REIT is 25% or more foreign owned.
 See the instructions for Question 5 on page 15.

-Form 5713, International Boycott Report, must be filed if the REIT had operations in, or related to, "boycotting" countries.
+Form 5713, International Boycott Report, must be filed if the REIT had operations in, or related to, certain "boycotting" countries.

-Form 8621, Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund, is filed if the REIT was a shareholder in a passive foreign investment company (under section 1297) at any time during the tax year.
+Form 8621, Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund.
+Use this form to make certain elections by shareholders in a passive foreign investment company and to figure certain deferred taxes.
+Form 8865, Return of U.S. Persons With Respect To Certain Foreign Partnerships.
+A REIT may have to file Form 8865 if it:

-Form 8865, Return of U.S. Persons With Respect to Certain Foreign Partnerships.
-A corporation that contributed property after August 5, 1997 to a foreign partnership in exchange for a partnership interest may have to file this form if: (a) immediately after the contribution, the corporation owned, directly or indirectly, at least a 10% interest in the foreign partnership, or (b) the fair market value of the property the corporation contributed to the foreign partnership in exchange for a partnership interest, when added to other contributions of property made to the partnership during the preceding 12-month period, exceeds \$100,000.
-Also, the corporation may have to file Form 8865 to report certain dispositions by a foreign partnership of property it previously contributed to that partnership if it was a partner at the time of the disposition.
-For more details, including penalties that may apply, see Form 8865 and its separate instructions.
+- 1. Controlled a foreign partnership (i.e., owned more than a 50% direct or indirect interest in the partnership). - 2.
+Owned at least a 10% direct or indirect interest in a foreign partnership while U.S. persons controlled that partnership. - 3.
+Had an acquisition, disposition, or change in proportional interest in a foreign partnership that: - Increased its direct interest to at least 10% or reduced its direct interest of at least 10% to less than 10%. - Changed its direct interest by at least a 10% interest. - 4.
+Contributed property to a foreign partnership in exchange for a partnership interest if: - Immediately after the contribution, the REIT owned, directly or indirectly, at least a 10% interest in the foreign partnership; or - The fair market value of the property the REIT contributed to the foreign partnership in exchange for a partnership interest, when added to other contributions of property made to the foreign partnership during the preceding 12-month period, exceeds \$100,000.

+Also, the REIT may have to file Form 8865 to report certain dispositions by a foreign partnership of property it previously contributed to that foreign partnership if it was a partner at the time of the disposition.
+For more details, including penalties for failing to file Form 8865, see Form 8865 and its separate instructions.